Grow with us! Job opportunities and more.

 The person brought into this position will need to be reliable, self-motivated, quick-thinking, and ready to learn.
 Requirements: Must be fluent in English, be proficient with Google Apps and Microsoft Office, and have good working knowledge of at least 4 of the following: Instagram, Twitter, Facebook Pages, Mailchimp, SquareSpace, Canva, and Hootsuite.

 The time commitment will be approximately 5 to 7 hours per week.
-Ideal dates of internship service are mid-September to mid-December.
+Ideal dates of internship service are mid-February to mid-June.
 This position offers flexible working hours and locations but does require use of your own personal computer and/or mobile phone.